isomerpages/imda-tradetrust/_solution/Trading of Goods.md

 <p>Fulfill sustainability goal by going paperless.</p>
 <p></p>
 <p>Electronic documents like bills of lading and certificates of origin expedite
-trade compliance and cross-border cargo shipping arrangement.</p>
-<p></p>
-<p>Border control of the importing country scan the embedded QR barcode,
-for instant verification of documents' source and authenticity.</p>
+trade compliance and cross-border cargo shipping arrangement.
+Border control of the importing country scan the embedded QR barcode on printed, for instant verification of documents' source and authenticity.</p>
 <p></p>
 </li>
 <li>